tc39/eshost/README.md

 | firefox | Browser | Any | | Requires [GeckoDriver](https://github.com/mozilla/geckodriver/releases) in your path (possibly renamed to `wires`).|
 | safari | Browser | Mac | | Requires [SafariDriver browser extension](https://github.com/SeleniumHQ/selenium/wiki/SafariDriver). |

+* 1: `eshost` accepts JSVU style binary name values as the first argument to `eshost.createAgent(type: string, options = {}): Agent`.
+See [Use JSVU](#use-jsvu).
-* 1: It is possible to build jsc on other platforms, but not supported.
+* 2: It is possible to build jsc on other platforms, but not supported.
-* 2: Also available on your Mac system at `/System/Library/Frameworks/JavaScriptCore.framework/Versions/A/Resources/jsc`.
+* 3: Also available on your Mac system at `/System/Library/Frameworks/JavaScriptCore.framework/Versions/A/Resources/jsc`.
+*

 ## Use JSVU

 [JSVU](https://github.com/GoogleChromeLabs/jsvu) is the recommended tool for maintaining JavaScript engines for testing purposes.
 Take a look at the [Supported engines](https://github.com/GoogleChromeLabs/jsvu#supported-engines) for more information.

 ## Example Usage